 She wouldn’t have asked Evan what Connor meant about her in his note if she didn’t care at all.
 She sounds almost a little heartbroken.
 So Evan tells her that Connor wished he had been closer with her.
 She’s happy to hear it, as Evan probably expected.

 In If I Could Tell Her, it’s clear that Evan’s crush on Zoe isn’t surface-level.
 He doesn’t just think she’s pretty or envy her money.
-She isn’t just a symbol to him (although the reasons he loves her are related to what she symbolizes as a character, as I’ll discuss in a future post).
+She isn’t just a symbol to him (although the reasons he loves her are related to what she symbolizes as a character).
 He notices the smallest things about her, thinks deeply about how moving she is as a person (“there’s nothing like your smile, sort of subtle and perfect and real” “he wondered how you learned to dance like all the rest of the world isn’t there”).
 He isn’t using her here.
 He isn’t trying to earn her affection through making her feel all warm and fuzzy from the compliments that are supposedly from her brother.
 He’s thought about this before – a lot.
 He’s speaking from the heart.
 He does love her.

 When Evan kisses Zoe, it’s not because he was planning it all along.
 It certainly hadn’t crossed his mind to make any move on her before the start of the song, at the very least – he was actively moving away from her and looking away from her.
 At the end of the song, he gets caught up in the moment, saying aloud, to her, all of the feelings he’s had about her for (probably) years.
 When Zoe pulls away from the kiss, Evan’s face is like he’s been woken up from a dream.